West Caribbean Airways: History

+Former logo used since December 1998 until January 2005.

-The company was founded on December 29, 1998, by Colombian businessman Hassan Tannir and began operations on November 13, 1999.
+The company was founded on 29 December 1998, by Colombian businessman Hassan Tannir and began operations on 13 November 1999.
 Originally based in San Andrés, it began operations as a charter with four Let L-410 Turbolets that served San Andrés and Providencia Island as the first destinations.

 In 2000, West Caribbean Airways added flights to Cartagena, Monteria, and Barranquilla with leased ATR 42s and also expanded to international routes to Varadero, Cuba; Panama City, Panama; and San Jose, Costa Rica.
 The next year, a group of investors acquired the airline and relocated its headquarters to Medellín.
 This put it in competition with ACES and Avianca.

-The airline expanded very rapidly, and acquired three McDonnell Douglas MD-80s, which operated various international and regional routes.
+The airline expanded very rapidly and acquired two McDonnell Douglas MD-80s, which operated various international and regional routes.

 By 2005, serious financial and procedural problems were evident at West Caribbean Airways.
 It posted $6 million in losses in 2004.
 In January, the airline was fined $45,000 by Colombia's civil aeronautics government agency, UAEAC, for 14 safety violations, including lack of training for pilots, pilots flying too many flight hours, and flight data not being properly logged in.